 But before you invest in a ball pit for kids, there are a few things you must keep in mind: Make sure your child can sit up on her own before using it.
 Unless you have tons of floor space, you’ll want a ball pit that folds up and keeps the balls contained.
 And you want balls you can clean.
 The reason for that shouldn’t need any further explanation.

 The gold standard of miniature ball pits: This one is suitable for babies 9 months and older.
 It's a zippered turtle that houses 60 plastic balls that are multi-colored.
-The bottom is non-skid.
-And this thing zips up when your kid is done playing and becomes a pillow.
+The bottom is non-skid, and it zips up when your kid is done playing to become a pillow.

 The brand known for its intricate play tents delivers again, this time with this sweet baby ball pit.
 The exterior is made from heavyweight heathered cotton jersey; it takes 300 balls to fill it, and — downside — the balls are, in fact, sold separately and cost extra.
 However, if aesthetics are important — you may be looking at this thing a lot — this one is very easy on the eyes.